Is CBG The New Cannabinoid On the Block?

 Market Availability for CBD and CBG

-The most significant distinction between CBG and CBD may just be this.
-There is less plant material (around 20 times less) required to produce CBD than to produce the same quantity of CBG, which significantly lowers the CBD costs.
+The most significant distinction between CBG tincture and CBD may just be this.
+There is less plant material (around 20 times less) required to produce CBD than to produce the same quantity of CBG, which significantly lowers CBD costs.

 CBG won’t reach CBD’s level of popularity unless significant advancements in CBG production techniques are made.